Get my 5-Ingredient Keto Cookbook featuring over 120 simple recipes!

 If you’re a hunter or friends with someone who hunts, you’ve likely tasted some homemade deer jerky.
 It’s super popular because it’s a great snack to take along while hunting.

 Plus, the flavor of venison is much heartier than the flavor of ground beef.
-That extra flavor makes for a more comforting, filling meal.
-And it’s what makes ground venison chili so appealing.
+That extra flavor makes for a more comforting, filling meal, and it’s what makes ground venison chili so appealing.

 Where can I buy ground venison?